 Visit this world renowned riding school for top-level dressage tuition on majestic pure and part-bred Lusitano horses.
-Operating for over 30 years, Escola de Equitaçao de Alcainça welcomes riders from all over the world and offers top-level classical dressage tuition for all riders from novice to experienced.
-The centre's senior instructor, George Malleroni, trained under Portuguese master Nuno Oliveira and George's passion and experitise has been the spirit to Alcainça's success.
-The team of multi-lingual instructors will give you an experience like no other, whether you'd like to feel what it's like to ride a schoolmaster for the first time or need to perfect your piaffe and passage, this is the place to do it!
+Operating for over 30 years, Escola de Equitaçao de Alcainça welcomes riders from all over the world and offers classical dressage tuition for all riders; novice to experienced.
+The team of experienced, multi-lingual instructors will give guests an experience like no other, whether on a schoolmaster for the first time, or need to perfect the piaffe and passage, this is the place to do it!

-Accommodation is on-site in four en-suite bedrooms with a further 3 bedrooms just across the road; all are practically nose to nose with the stables and horses.
-Even the dining room serving delicious Portuguese cuisine looks out over the indoor school!
+Accommodation is on-site in four en-suite bedrooms with a further 3 bedrooms just across the road and close to the stables and horses.
+Even the dining room looks out over the indoor school!
 Non-riders are also welcome here and day trips can be organised to various places such as Lisbon, Sintra and the Portuguese School of Equestrian Art.

 *Group booking discounts (minimum stay 5 nights)*

 - Free group leader for a group of 7 people (pay for 6, 7th person is free)